FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-paris.md

           start-time: "16:30:00.000Z"
           end-time: "16:45:00.000Z"
           location: "Lower Deck"
           description: "Verifiable, truly internet-scale distributed compute networks are necessary for the next stage of web3 development.
 A lot of discussion has gone into friendlier UX & scaling blockchain over the past year, culminating in account abstraction & ZK proofs.
-However, the next frontier for computing is really at the data layer - to build truly decentralised applications that can run at internet scale requires more efficient off-chain computation (that isn’t a centralised backend!).
+However, the next frontier for computing is really at the data layer - to build truly decentralised applications that can run at internet scale requires more efficient off-chain computation (that isn't a centralised backend!).
 This opens up the door to so many opportunities unavailable in the web2 world including ML DAOs, decentralised AI, DeSci & applications that take advantage of both the features of blockchain and the the power of distributed compute (eg. Waterlily.ai)."
         - title: "Ida Swarczewskaja and Henri Binstzok | Embeddable transactional interfaces"
           start-time: "16:45:00.000Z"
           end-time: "17:00:00.000Z"